 to technology, timekeeping, leave, supervision, reporting, retrieving work

-currently working through the details as fast as possible.
-We recognize
+working through the details as fast as possible.
+We recognize that you

 operationalize procedures.
 We understand your concerns and will address